neuroinformatics-unit/datashuttle/docs/source/pages/examples/acquisition-script.md

 # Acquisition Script

-This script shows how Laura Schwartz (O'Keefe Lab, [Sainsbury Wellcome Centre](https://www.sainsburywellcome.org/web/)) uses ``datashuttle`` to create project folders during acquisition of a behavioural task in mice.
+This script shows how Laura Schwartz (O'Keefe Lab, [Sainsbury Wellcome Centre](https://www.sainsburywellcome.org/web/)) uses ``datashuttle`` to create project folders during the acquisition of a behavioural task in mice.

 ```python